ItsZeusBro/Hydra/README.md

 ##### What does this mean for Hydra?
 - It means, we can focus on these abstract elements for all Hydra Computables from a high level, and not worry about the implementations underneath it.
 - What this means for our purposes is that we nail down a descriptive syntax that is very formal, and very easy to reason about.
 Each Hydra File is basically a composite of these 6 principles.
 Each Hydra File describes a Syncronous Routine.
-Even Meta-Computable Hydra Files.
+Even Relative-Computable Hydra Files.
-- Meta-Computable Hydra Files represent concurrency through syncronicity.
+- Relative-Computable Hydra Files represent concurrency through syncronicity.
 And we will touch on this soon.